TheMadWhisperer/mirrormachine/README.md

 ## Basic Principles

 - The system derives a long entropy string via Argon2, tuned to high memory and time cost.
-- This entropy string is then used to **generate a mutation machine** — a transformation engine that shifts based on internal entropy.
+- This entropy string is then used to **dynamically generate a mutation machine** — a transformation engine that shifts based on internal entropy.
-- The machine mutates the target data (plaintext or seed) in a non-linear, non-reversible manner.
+- The machine mutates an instance specific key (naturally sourced entropy) in a non-linear, non-reversible manner.
 - Incorrect input (i.e. wrong password) yields output that looks *plausibly correct* but is *entirely false* — eliminating brute-force guidance.
+- The non-reversible result of transformation can be used as an encryption key.

 This is not encryption with failure detection.
 This is encryption with **false success** on every failure.